kdave/btrfs-progs/Documentation/ch-swapfile.rst

 Since version 6.1 there's a command ``btrfs inspect-internal map-swapfile`` that will print the device physical offset and the adjusted value for */sys/power/resume_offset*.
-Note that the value is divided by page size, ie. it's not the offset itself.
+Note that the value is divided by page size, i.e. it's not the offset itself.

 .. code-block:: bash